viamrobotics/docs/docs/services/base-rc/base-rc.md

 **Returns:**

-- [([]Control)](https://python.viam.dev/autoapi/viam/components/input/index.html#viam.components.input.Control): Alist of inputs from the controller that are being monitored for that control mode..
+- [([]Control)](https://python.viam.dev/autoapi/viam/components/input/index.html#viam.components.input.Control): A list of inputs from the controller that are being monitored for that control mode..

 For more information, see the [Go SDK Docs](https://pkg.go.dev/go.viam.com/rdk/services/baseremotecontrol).